sedera1525/front/api_endpoints.md

-# Adventure Today - API Endpoints
+# FJKM Anosivavaka  - API Endpoints

-This document outlines the REST API endpoints required to power the Adventure Today magazine website.
+This document outlines the REST API endpoints required to power the FJKM Anosivavaka  magazine website.

 ## 1. Slides